Men’s Health

 Progressive Results

-Most patients begin noticing improvements within a few weeks, with optimal results developing over 1–3 months as new blood vessels form.
+Most patients begin noticing improvements within weeks, with optimal results developing over 1–3 months as new blood vessels form.

-Focused shockwave therapy being performed at CityIR — a quick, non-invasive in-office procedure with no downtime.
+Focused shockwave therapy at CityIR — a quick, non-invasive in-office procedure with no downtime.

 Is This Right for You?